gaetandezeiraud/pirsch-dotnet-sdk/README.md

+> 🔴 **Project status**: Discontinued
+  - Project is no longer in development
+  - Issues are not accepted
+  - Pull requests are not accepted
+  - Repository is archived

 # Unofficial Pirsch .Net SDK

 This is the unofficial .Net client SDK for Pirsch.
 For details, please check out the [documentation](https://docs.pirsch.io/).